mjlavin80/advanced-webscraping-pitt-november-2019/README.md

 - https://memory-alpha.fandom.com/wiki/Starfleet_casualties_(22nd_century)
 - https://memory-alpha.fandom.com/wiki/Starfleet_casualties_(23rd_century)
 - https://memory-alpha.fandom.com/wiki/Starfleet_casualties_(24th_century) Note: these three wiki pages were used to create a data visualization of Star Trek deaths by shirt color.
 See http://digg.com/2019/star-trek-shirt-color-death-data-viz and https://www.startrek.com/article/did-redshirts-really-die-more-often-on-tos for some background.
-- http://movies2.nytimes.com/learning/general/onthisday/bday/0101.html I scraped the obituaries from the "On This Day" series for a tutorial I wrote for _The Programming Historian_ (forthcoming)
+- http://movies2.nytimes.com/learning/general/onthisday/bday/0101.html I scraped the obituaries from the "On This Day" series for a tutorial I wrote for _The Programming Historian_
 - http://www.nuforc.org/webreports/ndxpost.html Note: A dataset was scraped, geolocated, and time standardized from NUFORC data by Sigmond Axel (see https://github.com/planetsig/ufo-reports).
 The goal for us is to think about how it would be done.

 ## Break around 2:10 p.m.